microsoft/LightGBM/docs/Parameters.rst

    -  random seed for ``feature_fraction``

 -  ``extra_trees`` :raw-html:`<a id="extra_trees" title="Permalink to this parameter" href="#extra_trees">&#x1F517;&#xFE0E;</a>`, default = ``false``, type = bool

+   -  can be used to speed up training

    -  use extremely randomized trees